Xiphera/random_number_assessment/README.md

 ### TestU01

+TestU01 is very comprehensive statistical test suite and the batteries require a lot of data.
+Crush and Big Crush batteries do not accept binary file assessment, so those are not included.
+However, Xiphera has piped data directly to the _TestU01_  Crush and Big Crush batteries and the Xipehra TRNG passes both tests.
+The _TestU01_ - Xiphera edition implements the following batteries found in the _TestU01_ library:

+ - Rabbit
+ - Small Crush
+ - Pseudo FIPS 140-2
+ - Alphabit
+ - Block Alphabit

-For xiphera-testu01.c to work, TestU01 library needs to be installed.
+For xiphera-testu01.c to work, _TestU01_ library needs to be installed.
 You can download the library [here](http://simul.iro.umontreal.ca/testu01/TestU01.zip "http://simul.iro.umontreal.ca/testu01/TestU01.zip") or use the `wget` command below.

 [Source](http://simul.iro.umontreal.ca/testu01/tu01.html "simul.iro.umontreal.ca/testu01/tu01.html")